Habitat for Hurepo

 Click here for our on-land series which cuts straight to the chase for people that are looking after the land with some simple ways you can help!

-Looking at research from New Zealand, Australia and the UK we came up with the features of a intact Bittern habitat and travelled around Aotearoa to test these features and get feedback - gathering and sharing our collective knowledge.
+Looking at research from New Zealand, Australia and the UK we came up with the features of a intact Bittern habitat and in 2024 we travelled around Aotearoa to test these features and get feedback - gathering and sharing our collective knowledge.
+Our first set of results relating to the pilot program can be found here

 'Habitat for Hurepo' - three pillars, food, family (that's us too!) and security-